Skip to content

 SELECT region, SUM(amount) FROM bundle GROUP BY region;

 Commit once.
 Share the path.
-The consumer gets a DataFrame, a SQL connection, or a CLI session — their choice.
+The consumer gets a DataFrame, a SQL connection, or a CLI session, whichever they prefer.
 The commit history is the changelog.
 No "which file is the latest?" conversations.

 Durable storage for LLM agents

 Agents lose context between sessions.
 A bundle doesn't.
-At startup the agent reads name, num_rows, schema, and history() — it knows exactly what it has without re-fetching anything.
-Crash mid-run?
-Next session opens the last committed state, clean.
+At startup the agent reads name, num_rows, schema, and history(), so it knows what it has without re-fetching anything.
+If a session crashes mid-run, the next one opens the last committed state.

 bundle = bb.open("s3://agent-workspace/product-reviews")